aer0ss/aerofs/docs/conf_properties.md

 to the IdentityServlet.
 Client should poll on the session nonce for the out-of-band authentication to complete.

+&nbsp; <!--I don't know why, but this extra line is necessary to render the next line properly-->

+    identity_service_identifier=OpenID or LDAP

+A short, user-visible name for the external identity service.
+This will be displayed to end-users in the context of "sign in with {}", "a user without {} accounts", etc, where {} is replaced with the identifier.
+The default value depends on the authenticator type.

+Example: `SAuth`
+Example: `OpenID`

 ### OpenID properties

 OpenID configuration is used if the `lib.authenticator` is set to `openid`.